aheuillet/ARNN/README.md

 ```
 The website should now be available on your localhost and listening to port 8000.

-**WARNING: Django built-in webserver should not be used for direct exposure of the website on the Internet.
-You should use a more advance webserver such as Apache or Nginx as a reverse-proxy and provide SSL certificates to get HTTPS access.**
+**:warning: Django built-in webserver should not be used for direct exposure of the website on the Internet.
+You should use a more advanced webserver such as Apache or Nginx as a reverse-proxy and provide SSL certificates to get HTTPS access.**

 ## Compiling the doc
 The documentation sources are contained in the `Doc/sources`.